batteringram-dev/beautifulsoup/README.md

-Web Scraping in Python
+Web Scraping In Python

-This repo contains the web scraping of Amsterdamn housing details called Pararius using BeautifulSoup.
+This repo contains the code of web scraping of Amsterdamn housing details called Pararius using BeautifulSoup.

-Scraped details such as Name, Location & Price different houses located in Amsterdam

-The scraped data is written to a CSV file
+Scraped details such as Name, Location & Price different houses located in Amsterdam The scraped data is written to a CSV file